-Latest News: Catoctin Breeze is awarded "Best in Show" at the 2018 Maryland Governor's Cup for their 2016 Cabernet Franc!
+Latest News: Catoctin Breeze is awarded "Best in Show" at the 2018 Maryland Comptroller's Cup for their 2016 Cabernet Franc!

 When we decided to move to the country after raising four children, we spent months searching for the perfect site to grow grapes - a site with the right soil composition, abundant air flow, superior soil drainage, and ideal sun exposure.
 It didn't take much time to find our home.
 As soon as we stood at the top of the hill overlooking the Catoctin Mountains to the west and the Emmitsburg Valley to the east, we instantly fell in love.
 We knew immediately - this is it.